-Haley McCann, Extension Agent, Agriculture and Natural Resources, is here to assist you with your agriculture questions and concerns.
+Haley Norton, Extension Agent, Agriculture and Natural Resources, is here to assist you with your agriculture questions and concerns.

 We have soil boxes and forms you need to send off your soil samples.
 Testing of samples for commercial crop is still free of charge, but samples submitted for gardens, lawns, etc. are $10 per sample for routine test.

 If you need a private pesticide permit to purchase restricted-use chemicals, you may call the Nottoway Extension Office and set up a time to come take the required test.